Information On Installing A Car DVD Player

 Back To Top

-1 DIN system
+1 DIN systems

 This type of DVD player is similar to the 2 DIN in that it is mounted in the dashand is requires a great deal of wiring to get it installed.
 However, the1 DINCar DVD playeronly takes up half the space of the 2 DIN model and you may need to remodel thestereo port in the dash to make the DVD player fit snugly.
 Like the 2 DIN system it is made up of ascreen (often retractable), amplifier and DVD player.
 Connections, wires andmounting brackets are always needed, but not always included.